How to deal with downtime when you run a freelance business

 Your downtime is the perfect opportunity to do all these and many other non-work related activities.
 Before the downtime hit you, you’ve probably worked hard and kept racing against the clock.
 Now it’s the moment to wind down without feeling guilty.

-You can’t run on the highest gear all year round, so the slower work flow can become your blessing.
-Whenever I experience downtime, I like to perceive as the Mother Nature’s intervention.
+You can’t run in the highest gear all year round, so the slower workflow can become your blessing.
+Whenever I experience downtime, I like to perceive it as Mother Nature’s intervention.
 Sometimes she simply forces her super-active children to slow down and realign with their inner selves.
 So why complain about that gift?